infonl/info-jira-scrumboard/README.md

 Active Sprints board
 ===========================
 - Adapt the Active Sprints-board so more issues fit on.
-- Creates 2-1-1-2 columns instead of 1-1-1-1 and reduces the height of a card
+- Creates 2-1-1-2 columns instead of 1-1-1-1 and reduces the height of a card.
+Although the code is now aiming for a 4 column scrumboard, there is a 5 column option in comment so easy to implement.

 Condensed High Contract-view (press Z multiple times).
 Optimal for larger screens for Daily Scrums/Daily standups.